Luis Raposo: Bandido

 Raposo at the age of 41 still lived with his parents in the Kensington Market area of Toronto.
 His room was a virtual apartment with its own entrance, full bathroom, kitchen, big screen television and a glass chandelier.
 Raposo had no job and spent his days smoking marijuana in his room at his parents' house while watching television.
 However, Raposo worked as a debt collector for the Mafia, beating up people behind in their payments to loan sharks and drug dealers, and was considered to be a terrifying man who was very good with his fists.

 Raposo who always seemed to be giving anyone who took a photograph of him the finger, felt the club standards were collapsing under Giovanni Muscedere's leadership, complaining it had taken him much time to become a full patch Loner in the 1990s and that Muscedere was letting in just anybody.
 Raposo was engaged to a nurse, Carrie Caldwall, and told her of his fears, saying he felt that the Bandidos were in a state of terminal decline as the club was losing money while being convulsed with in-fighting.
 In December 2005, Raposo called the sergeant-at-arms, Wayne Kellestine, to tell him tha the American leaders of the Bandidos were correct to be angry at the Canadian Bandidos as he stated: "What I am supposed to do?
 We're breaking the rules".
-Making the situation worse was that Sandham had done an end-run arould Raposo by emailing the American leaders in Houston to complain that Raposo was blocking the Winnipeg chapter from receiving a "full charter".
+Making the situation worse was that Sandham had done an end-run around Raposo by emailing the American leaders in Houston to complain that Raposo was blocking the Winnipeg chapter from receiving a "full charter".
 The American president of the Bandidos, Jeffery Pike, was enraged that Musedere had opened a chapter in Winnipeg the year before without telling him.

 On 28 December 2005, the American leadership of the Bandidos, who had grown increasingly unhappy with Muscedere's leadership, expelled him and his followers, charging that they were failing to make money, not paying their monthly membership dues because they did not have the money, and were going about business in a "sloppy" manner, leaving them wide open to prosecution.
 One American Bandido, William "Bandido Bill" Sartelle, the national treasurer of Bandidos USA, in an email to Raposo complained: "You can't come here, we can't come there, but you do not want to answer any questions.
 There are issues that need to be resolved.
 I have made attempts to get these answers, but have not gotten fuck all".
 Sandham wrote an email to Houston, declaring his support for their decision against the Toronto chapter.
 Raposo for his part had written a series of rude emails to the American leaders in Houston, stating he was going continue to wear his Bandido patch even if he was expelled.